SND-LHC/runDB/README.md

   user: "sndatlhc"
 ```

-5. Start the tunnel with the command: `ssh -N -f -q sndtun`
+5. Start the tunnel with the command: `ssh -N -f -q sndtun` or `ssh -L 27017:sndrundb.cern.ch:27017 lxtunnel -N`

 6. It might be necessary to install kinit and do a `kinit userid@lxplus.cern.ch` before starting the tunnel.